When someone questions your call, it can be very frustrating. Have you ever been called to do something?

 Related Post: Explore more about David & Eliab in What to Do When Your Motives Are Questioned

-When Other Question Your Call because You Do it Differently
+#3 When Others Question Your Call Because You Do it Differently

 Maybe your path has been a little unorthodox.
 Perhaps your approach is new and hasn’t been done before.
 Most people do not like new ideas.
 They will resist others with new ideas too.
 Ignore the critics, and be who God has called you to be.